deadcoast/Crow-Systems/docs/corvus_docs.md

    3. `+` is used to concatenate.
    4. `=` is used to assign.
    5. `"` is used to encase natural language taskstrings.
-   6. `|` is used to pipe or chain operations.
+   6. `><` is used to pipe or chain sequences, this is a BYPRODUCT of proper Parent Bracket pairing.
-   7. `&` is used to combine conditions.
-   8. `!` is used to negate conditions.
-   9. `?` is used to make conditions optional.
-   10. `*` is used to repeat or multiply operations.
-   11. `#` is used to reference or link elements.
-   12. `@` is used to reference external resources.

 ## DIRECTIVES A:`direc`) ##